mohdjishin/SplitWise/ReadMe.md

 1. Clone the repository
 2. Set up PostgreSQL and create a database
 3. Update the database configuration in `config.json`
+4. incase need to regenerate the swagger file run `swag init` in the root directory of the project
-4. Run `go run cmd/main.go` in the root directory of the project
+5. Run `go run cmd/main.go` in the root directory of the project

 ## Usage Examples